 - LC-MS (for metabolite quantification)

-In addition to cellular assay for functional readouts, we have a long-standing history of cellular assays for in vitro ADME studies.
+In addition to cellular assays for functional readouts, we have a long-standing history of cellular assays for in vitro ADME studies.
 Among them:

 - Hepatocyte-based assay (stability and hepatotoxicity)